Chart Color Schemes

 AreaSearch analysis of employment trends sees Terrigal performing better than 90% of local markets assessed across Australia

-Terrigal has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate was 1.2% as of the past year, with estimated employment growth of 3.2%.
+Terrigal has an educated workforce with prominent representation in essential services sectors.
+Its unemployment rate was 1.2% as of September 2025, with an estimated employment growth of 3.2% over the past year.
+This figure is based on AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment